Amorii1/Freelancing-Platform/README.md

 # Freelancing Platform API

-This is a personal project of a freelancing platform built with TypeORM, Node.js, and TypeScript.
+This is a personal Open-Source project of a freelancing platform built with TypeORM, Node.js, and TypeScript.
 It provides a platform for freelancers and clients to connect and collaborate on various projects.

 ## Features